kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 Threads can be renamed, added to Quick Access, shared, deleted, and downloaded via the `⋮` button which is displayed when you hover over the thread.

 The Quick Access feature can be used to better organize your threads but it will not influence the thread saving setting.
-In other words, threads added to Quick Access will also be deleted after 24 hours unless you have chosen otherwise in the settings.
+In other words, threads added to Quick Access will also be deleted after 24 hours, unless you have chosen otherwise in the settings.

 You can also **preserve** threads with the star symbol, located to the left of the thread title.
 Preserved threads do not expire.